Design 101

-A Step-by-step Guide on How to Distress Furniture
+A Step-By-Step Guide on How to Distress Furniture

 There was a time when overt signs of wear and tear on furniture meant it was an antique.